Alain-L/quellog/README.md

 # _quellog_

-Quellog is a fast, reliable, and easy-to-use CLI tool for parsing and filtering PostgreSQL logs.
-It provides summary reports, detailed SQL performance analysis, and various filtering options to help you quickly gain insights from your logs.
+**_quellog_** is a fast, reliable, and developer-friendly CLI tool for parsing and analyzing PostgreSQL logs.
+It generates a synthetic overview, a detailed SQL performance breakdown, and per-query insights, all with powerful filtering options to help you quickly extract meaning from your data.

-With Quellog, you can analyze query performance, detect anomalies, and track database maintenance operations effortlessly.
+With **_quellog_**, you can analyze query performance, detect anomalies, and track database maintenance operations effortlessly.

 ## Features

+**_quellog_** is designed for speed and clarity: parse gigabytes of logs in seconds and get instant, actionable insights into your PostgreSQL instance.

+- **Multi-format support:** Automatically detects and parses PostgreSQL logs in stderr, CSV, or JSON format
-- **Time-based Filtering:** Filter log entries by start/end dates or a custom time window.
+- **Time-based filtering:** Analyze logs within specific date ranges or time windows
-- **Attribute Filters:** Filter by database, user, application, or other attributes.
-- **SQL Performance Reporting:**
+- **Attribute filtering:** Focus on specific databases, users, applications, or custom criteria
+- **Comprehensive SQL analysis:**
-  - Generate a global SQL summary including performance metrics and percentiles.
+  - Global performance metrics with percentiles and distribution histograms
-  - View details for specific SQL query IDs.
-  - See top lists for slowest, most frequent, and most time-consuming queries.
+  - Per-query details with execution statistics
+  - Top rankings: slowest queries, most frequent, highest total time consumption
+- **Database health monitoring:**
+  - Error and warning detection with event classification
+  - Vacuum and autovacuum analysis with space recovery metrics
-- **Event and Maintenance Reporting:**
+  - Checkpoint tracking and performance impact assessment
-  - Automatic detection of events (errors, warnings, etc.).
-  - Maintenance metrics for vacuum, analyze, and checkpoint operations.
-- **Customizable Output:** Supports both summary and detailed line-by-line output.
-- **Extensible:** Designed to be further extended with a TUI interface or additional API support.
+- **Connection insights:** Session duration, client distribution, and connection patterns
+- **Flexible output formats:** Human-readable reports, JSON export, or Markdown documentation
+- **High performance:** Streaming parser with concurrent processing for large log files

 ---